DimEvil/bio_mobilization_workshop/_episodes/21-datacleaning_darwincore.md

 > ## Using the commandline using Python
-> Python is a high-level, general-purpose programming language.
-Its design philosophy emphasizes code readability with the use of significant indentation.
-Make sure that Python is installed on your machine.
+> This small utility provides the functionality to add the species information from the GBIF backbone to any data table (CSV-style or a > Pandas dataframe)
-> You can download Python here: [https://www.anaconda.com/](https://www.anaconda.com/) This small utility provides the functionality to add the species information from the GBIF backbone to any data table (CSV-style or a > Pandas dataframe) by requesting this information via the GBIF API.
+> by requesting this information via the GBIF API.
 For each match, the corresponding accepted name is looked for.
 Nevertheless there will always be errors and control is still essential, the
 > acceptedkeys provide the ability to compare species names from different data sources.
 > The functionality can be loaded within Python itself by importing the function `extract_species_information` or by running the script from the command line.
 >